liunuozhi/sutd-cua-course-2019/README.md

 # Explore Wikipedia locations in Singapore

 This repo holdes my final project for 02.522.
 Computatioinal Urban Analysis at SUTD.
+The project was written in R. You can check the Bookdown [link](https://sutd-cua-course-2019.netlify.app/).

 ## Introduction